The Latest News On The API Economy

 Searching: No Search Term , Filtered By Category: "Photos", Category: "Music", Category: "Video", Category: "Games", Category: "Social"

-Fourteen APIs have been added to the ProgrammableWeb directory in categories such as Games, Location, and Security.
-One hightlight today is an API that provides player and game stats for the popular soccer battling car game, Rocket League.
-Here's a summary of the new additions.
+Fifteen APIs have been added to the ProgrammableWeb directory in categories including Boating, Environment, and Artificial Intelligence.
+Featured today is an API for automated form data input and an API for airspace management for drones.
+Here's a rundown of the latest additions.

 Facebook has recently announced the release of Graph API (v4.0) and Marketing API (v4.0).
 The changes to these APIs are highlighted by updates to webhooks, Business Asset Groups, and ad creation and editing.
 Ad Insights also gains new functionality that provides more granular insight into traffic.

 Movies, sports, TV, music, events, games, and pets are just a few options humans can turn to in order to keep themselves entertained.
 Developers looking to create entertainment applications should check out the top ten Entertainment APIs based on recent traffic to the ProgrammableWeb API directory.

 Vungle recently announced the latest version of its advertising SDK.
 The Vungle SDK now features Cache Optimization to ensure that ads are available quicker than ever before.
 Further, the SDK supports the MREC ad format, which is a medium rectangle for in-app video advertisements.